Bill & Ted Face the Music: Music

 Rather than focus on the hair metal of the original films, music director Jonathan Leahy involved groups such as Weezer, Mastodon and Lamb of God, who he believed represented the current state of electric guitar.
 He helped them compose songs for the film, such as Lamb of God's "The Death of Us", used in the future prison scene.
 As Tosin Abasi was also serving as the "air shredder" for Bill & Ted, Leahy brought in his band, Animals as Leaders, to play on the soundtrack version of the world-saving song.

 In addition to selecting the musical acts, Leahy also worked with Gibson to select the various styles of guitars that are used to represent various eras of music in the film.

 The soundtrack announced on August 13, 2020, and was slated to be published by 10K Projects to be released alongside the film on August 28, 2020.
 Weezer released a music video for "Beginning of the End" on August 14, 2020.

 During a performance in August 2019, Kid Cudi announced that the soundtrack for the film features a remix of his 2010 song "Erase Me" done by Steve Aoki.
+However, the track doesn't appear on the soundtrack.

+Glass Beach had written the song "Running" for the film, although it was ultimately cut.